openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 * As a MicroShift administrator, I want to safely update MicroShift so that I can get bug fixes, new features, and security patches.
-* As a MicroShift administrator, if system running new commit is unhealthy, I want it to roll back to a previous healthy state expecting MicroShift cluster (including etcd database) to match the state before upgrade attempt.
+* As a MicroShift administrator, if system running new deployment is unhealthy, I want it to roll back to a previous healthy state expecting MicroShift cluster (including etcd database) to match the state before upgrade attempt.